rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `retry_delay` - (Optional) The time between the failed execution and the retry.
 Time in seconds, or specify time units: "120m", "2h", "3d".
 Use "0" to indicate no delay. `retry` must also be set.
 Defaults to "0".

+* `timeout` - (Optional) The maximum time for an execution to run.
+Time in seconds, or specify time units: "120m", "2h", "3d".
+Use blank or 0 to indicate no timeout.
+Defaults to "0".

 * `schedule` - (Optional) The jobs schedule in Unix crontab format

 * `schedule_enabled` - (Optional) Sets the job schedule to be enabled or disabled.
 Defaults to `true`.